 Investors should carefully consider the investment objectives, risks, charges, and expenses of the Issachar Fund.
-This and other important information about the Fund are contained in the prospectus, which can be obtained by calling 1-866-787-8355 or visiting https://www.LIONX.net.
-The prospectus should be read carefully before investing.
+This and other important information about the Fund are contained in the Prospectus, which can be obtained by calling 1-866-787-8355 or visiting https://www.IssacharFund.com.
+The Prospectus should be read carefully before investing.
 The Issachar Fund is distributed by Northern Lights Distributors, LLC., member FINRA/SIPC.
-Horizon Capital Management Inc., (HCM) is not affiliated with Northern Lights Distributors, LLC.
-Important Risk Information: Mutual Funds involve risks including the possible loss of principal.
+Horizon Capital Management Inc. (HCM) is not affiliated with Northern Lights Distributors, LLC.
+Important Risk Information: Mutual Funds involve risks, including the possible loss of principal.
 An investment in the Fund may not be appropriate for all investors.
 The Fund may hold cash positions when the Adviser feels that the market is not producing returns greater than the short-term cash investments in which the Fund may invest.
-There is a risk that the sections of the market in which the Fund invests will begin to rise or fall rapidly and the Fund will not be able to sell stocks quickly enough to avoid losses or reinvest its cash positions into areas of the advancing market quickly enough to capture the initial returns of changing market conditions.
-The Adviser’s judgment about the attractiveness, value, and potential appreciation of particular asset classes and securities in which the Fund invests may prove to be incorrect and may not produce the desired results.
+There is a risk that the sections of the market in which the Fund invests will begin to rise or fall rapidly, and the Fund will not be able to sell stocks quickly enough to avoid losses or reinvest its cash positions into areas of the advancing market quickly enough to capture the initial returns of changing market conditions.
+The Adviser’s judgment about the attractiveness, value, and potential appreciation of particular asset classes and securities in which the Fund invests may prove incorrect and may not produce the desired results.
 Past performance is no guarantee of future results.
-For more information on LIONX, please visit LIONX.net.
-NLD Review Code 4852-NLD-8/10/2020
+Ratings are only one form of Fund performance and should not be used as the sole consideration in making an investment decision.
+S&P 500 Index measures the stock performance of 500 large companies in America.
+For more information regarding the fund, including current performance, please visit www.IssacharFund.com.
+NLD Review Code: 1073-NLD-04/13/2021